This post may contain affiliate links. Please read my full disclosure policy here.

 - If you’re traveling east to west, adding in a late afternoon nap of one hour or less might help an exhausted child make it through the day.

 - Travels from west to east are generally easier as bedtime feels later than at home.
 Children who are tired from all the excitement of travel might be easier to put down for bed.
-Just make sure that you don’t let kiddos sleep too late in the morning, or they won’t be tired for bedtime.
+Just don’t let kiddos sleep too late in the morning.

-I hope these strategies for managing a time change with kids are helpful to you, whether you’re sticking close to home and dealing with daylight savings time or traveling someplace wonderful as a family.
+Hopefully, these strategies for managing a time change with kids help you, whether you’re sticking close to home and dealing with daylight savings time or traveling someplace wonderful as a family.

 Got some more time to read?
 You might also enjoy: